New national educational support system (grant scholarships + tuition fee reductions (including support for large families))

 March Eligibility Certification (Academic)

-The method of exemption will vary depending on when you were accepted and when you registered your account.
-The enrollment fee exemption amount will be transferred in one lump sum in the first term at the time of enrollment.
+The exemption method differs depending on when you were selected and when you registered your account.
+The entrance fee exemption amount will be transferred in one lump sum in the first term of enrollment.
+For details, please see "◆Exemption Method."
+However, if you are selected for a grant scholarship and then no longer qualify for the support category or your payment is suspended, you will not be exempted.

-• About enrollment report
+• ◆Regarding enrollment reports

 For grant scholarships, enrollment reports are required once a year in April (not required in the first year of acceptance).
 Enrollment status and commuting method are reported to JASSO.

-• About qualification
+• ◆About qualification certification

 Eligibility certification is conducted twice a year (October and March).
 In October, eligibility certification is conducted to review the support category based on household financial requirements, and in March, eligibility certification is conducted to determine whether support can be continued in the following year based on academic requirements.
 An explanation session on academic eligibility certification is held every October.